Armand Peschard-Sverdrup

-Armand Peschard-Sverdrup is a Mexican political scientist and foreign policy specialist.
-He founded the policy firm Peschard Sverdrup International in 2004.
+Armand Peschard-Sverdrup is a political scientist and foreign policy specialist.
+He founded the policy firm Peschard Sverdrup International in 2004 (www.psintl.com).
 Prior to his work at PS International, Peschard-Sverdrup was widely recognized as one of the world's leading experts on Mexican international relations.
 He wrote numerous academic texts and policy papers on the topic while serving as the director of the Mexico Program at the Center for Strategic and International Studies.

 Early life and education

-Peschard-Sverdrup received a joint degree in political science and economics from Carleton University.
-He completed his graduate studies at the School of Foreign Service at Georgetown University.
+Peschard-Sverdrup was born in Mexico City but is of French, Swedish and Norwegian descent.
+He grew up in Ottawa, Canada and became a naturalized Canadian citizen.
+He married in Washington, D.C., became a naturalized U.S. citizen and continues to reside in the U.S. Peschard-Sverdrup received a joint degree in political science and economics from Carleton University in Ottawa, Canada.
+He completed his graduate studies at the School of Foreign Service at Georgetown University in Washington, D.C..

 CSIS

 Recognized as one of the world's leading experts on Mexican international relations, Peschard-Sverdrup began at the Center for Strategic and International Studies as a research assistant focusing primarily on trade and investment, security, economics, and politics.
 He eventually rose to direct CSIS' Mexico Program, where he expanded the department's emphasis on the US and Mexico's bilateral relationship.

 Peschard continues as a distinguished nonresident senior associate at CSIS.